efe-efe/restful-products-api/README.md

 ## Database

-This application works in pair with a relational database.
-The database can be created by running the file `src/database/init.sql` with your prefered RDBMS.
+This application works in pair with a SQL Server relational database.
+The database can be created by running the file `src/database/init.sql` with on the RDMBS console.
 The script will generate the products table and insert some test data into it.

 ## Environment